chapel-lang/chapel/doc/rst/technotes/firstClassProcedures.rst

 .. note::

-  This section describes unstable functionality that may not be implemented.
+  Currently, anonymous formals are not implemented for either procedure types or procedure definitions.
+These features may be added in the future.

 A formal in a procedure type may be anonymous.
-This may be done by naming the formal ``_``, similar to what is written to discard tuple elements when de-tupling.
+This can be done by naming the formal ``_``, similar to what is written to discard tuple elements when de-tupling.

-An anonymous formal in a procedure type indicates that values of this type may have formals with any name.
-The formal name no longer plays a significant role in typing.
+If a procedure type `T` declares a formal at position `N` to be anonymous, then a value of type `T` may use any name for its formal at position `N`.

 .. code-block:: chapel